-- -With regard to Section C.1.45 of this report it should be underscored that the body that has authorized ironclad or golden handshake clauses was the Corporate Governance, Nomination and Compensation Committee or the Nomination and Compensation Committee, depending on the date. - With regard to Section C.2.1 of this report it should be underscored that: - i) The four members of the Audit Committee, Mr Glen Moreno, Mr. Jose Luis Leal, Ms Elena Pisonero and Mr Walid Saadi have been appointed taking account of their knowledge and experience of accounting and audit work, but the IT platform only allows one director to be selected. - ii) The Chairman of the Audit Committee, Mr. Glen Moreno, has held office since April 2016. - With regard to Section C.2.1 of this report it should be underscored that the Committee for Digital Change was set up in October 2014. - With regard to Section D.2 of this report it should be underscored that: - i.
+- i) The three members of the Audit Committee, Mr Dominique D ́Hinnin, Mr Waaled Ahmad Ibrahim Alsa'Di and Ms Sonia Dulá, have been appointed taking account of their knowledge and experience of accounting and audit work, but the IT platform only allows one director to be selected. - ii) The Chairman of the Audit Committee, Mr Dominique D'Hinnin, has held office since November 2017. - With regard to Section D.2 of this report it should be underscored that: - i.
 Transactions shown in the table include operations with the significant shareholder and/or companies in the Group; - ii.
 Transactions with Grupo PRISA include those with Promotora de Informaciones, S.A.
 (PRISA) and companies in its group.
 When the name of a particular company in Grupo PRISA is specified, this indicates that the transaction was carried out exclusively with that company. - iii.
-The operations shown in the table reflect the accounting information contained in the consolidated income statement for Grupo PRISA. - With regard to Section D.3 of this report it should be underscored that compensation to Prisa directors and senior management is detailed in Sections C.1.15 and C.1.16 of this report.
+Transactions with Grupo Media Capital include those with Grupo Media Capital, SGPS, S.A. and companies in its group. - iv.
+The operations shown in the table reflect the accounting information contained in the consolidated income statement for Grupo PRISA. - v.
+The "contributions of capital in cash or in kind" of Santander, HSBC and Caixa, correspond to the early conversion of the bonds necessarily convertible into Prisa shares that were issued in 2016.
+The holders of such bonds, among which were HSBC, Caixabank and several companies of Grupo Santander, significant shareholders of the Company, exercised the option of early conversion to which they were entitled in accordance with the bases and conditions of conversion.
+This conversion resulted in the execution, on November 17, 2017, of a capital increase for an effective amount of 9,861,920.70 euros, through the issuance of 10,491,405 new ordinary shares of the Company, and the consequent early amortization of all the bonds. - With regard to Section D.3 of this report it should be underscored the following: - i) Compensation to Prisa directors and senior management is detailed in Sections C.1.15 and C.1.16 of this report.